 Amy C. Offner (Ph.D.
 Columbia University) studies twentieth-century US history in global perspective, with special focus on Latin America.
 Her research and teaching address the history of capitalism and political economy, empire and foreign relations, and social and intellectual history.

 She is the author of Sorting Out the Mixed Economy: The Rise and Fall of Welfare and Developmental States in the Americas (Princeton University Press, 2019).
+The book won the Economic History Society's First Monograph Prize, the Michael H. Hunt Prize for International History from the Society for Historians of American Foreign Relations, the Murdo J. MacLeod Prize from the Latin American and Caribbean Section of the Southern Historical Association, and the Alice Amsden Award from the Society for the Advancement of Socio-Economics.
+It was also a finalist for the Berkshire Conference of Women Historians Book Prize and received an honorable mention for the Allan Sharlin Award of the Social Science History Association and the Stuart L. Bernath Prize of the Society for Historians of American Foreign Relations.
 The book argues that many of the tools that took apart midcentury welfare and developmental states came, ironically enough, from the repertoire of midcentury statebuilding itself.
 Sorting Out the Mixed Economy takes readers through half a century of US and Colombian history, offering a transnational history of state formation and capitalist reconstruction since 1945.
 In the process, it shows the influence of Latin American developmentalism on the formation of the US welfare state and reveals the midcentury origins of practices that are regarded today as hallmarks of neoliberalism, including austere systems of social welfare provision, changing systems of state decentralization, and novel forms of for-profit and private delegation.
 Capitalism in the late twentieth century, the book suggests, was not built in simple reaction against midcentury political economy; it was a parasitic formation that appropriated and redeployed key elements of the very order it destroyed.
+For reviews and interviews, see Dissent, Plural, New Books in History, Historias, and the Hagley Library.

-Offner has been a postdoctoral fellow at the Center for the United States and the Cold War within NYU’s Tamiment Library, and has received fellowships and grants from institutions including the American Council of Learned Societies, the Social Science Research Council, the Charles Warren Center for American History at Harvard University, the Kluge Center at the Library of Congress, the National Endowment for the Humanities, the Inter-American Foundation, the Society for Historians of American Foreign Relations, Baker Library at Harvard Business School, and the Duke University Center for the History of Political Economy.
+Offner has received fellowships and grants from institutions including the American Council of Learned Societies, the Social Science Research Council, the Charles Warren Center for American History at Harvard University, the Kluge Center at the Library of Congress, the National Endowment for the Humanities, the Inter-American Foundation, the Society for Historians of American Foreign Relations, the Tamiment Library at NYU, Baker Library at Harvard Business School, and the Duke University Center for the History of Political Economy.
 Before beginning graduate studies, she worked as a union organizer and an editor at Dollars & Sense, a magazine and book publisher analyzing economic affairs.
 In 2008, she worked for the Landmine Survivor Network in Bogotá, Colombia.

-Offner has served on a dozen doctoral committees at the University of Pennsylvania and has been an external reader for MA and PhD theses in the United States and Colombia.
-She welcomes inquiries from prospective graduate students, but applicants to Penn should be aware that their primary advisor must be a tenured faculty member.
+Offner has served on over a dozen doctoral committees at the University of Pennsylvania and has been an external reader for MA and PhD theses in the United States and Colombia.
+She welcomes inquiries from prospective graduate students.

 Ph.D.
 Columbia University